TolgaS92/CryptoCars/README.md

 ## Beginning story

-- Description: Crypto Currency is becoming really popular.
-It's getting into our lives really fast.
-We thought that would be great to create a website that you can check your car value or others, with the vin number, and sell your car through our website.
+- Description: Crypto Currency is becoming really popular and will likely become the currency of the future.
+We thought that would be great to create a website that you can check your used cars value in crypto and sell your car through our website.
-- MVP: User can create an account, and search for a car vin.
-Save, delete, or check the crypto value of the car
+- MVP: User can create an account and search for a car to see the current market price in usd and crypto.
-- reach goals: Sale page for the user.
+- reach goals: Save the current price to your saved page with the ability to delete old prices.

 ## Roles